mantidproject/mantid/docs/source/fitting/fitfunctions/Meier.rst

 :math:`\omega_Q` is the angular frequency due to quadrupole interaction of the nuclear spin :math:`J`due to a field gradient exerted by the presence of the muon ,

-:math:`J` is the total orbital quantum number,
+:math:`J` is the total angular momentum quantum number,

 and :math:`m` is the z-component of the total orbital quantum number.